 Capital Markets and Portfolio Investment

 Saint Lucia is a member of the ECCU.
 As such, it is a member of the Eastern Caribbean Securities Exchange (ECSE) and the Regional Government Securities Market.
 The ECSE is a regional securities market established by the ECCB and licensed under the Securities Act of 2001, a uniform regional body of legislation governing the buying and selling of financial products for the eight member territories.
-In 2020, the ECSE listed 155 securities, comprising 135 sovereign debt instruments, 13 equities, and seven corporate debt securities.
-Market capitalization stood at $1.8 billion.
+As of March 2021, there were 164 securities listed on the ECSE, comprising 140 sovereign debt instruments, 13 equities, and 11 corporate debt securities.
+Market capitalization stood at $703 million (1.9 billion Eastern Caribbean dollars), representing a 6.9 percent increase from 2020.
 Saint Lucia is open to portfolio investment.

 Money and Banking System